 As a pet sitter or dog walker, you have to be willing to try new things that are outside your comfort zone.
 Professional web design and social media strategies can feel scary, but it doesn’t have to be!

 There are some simple ways that you can expand your marketing efforts, and I promise, they’re simpler than you’d think!

 I put together 10 simple things you can do today to improve your digital marketing strategy for your dog walking or pet sitting business:

 1. Get a website for your business.

 Having your own website is like having a home in the digital space to welcome your customers to.
-You can easily create or get a designer to create one that’s professionally designed that’ll be user-friendly for new and returning customers.
+You can easily create or get a designer (hello!!) to create one that’s professionally designed that’ll be user-friendly for new and returning customers.
 You can include booking features, making it much easier for you to grow your business.